 As long as you meet these requirements, your claim should be approved.

 If you’ve already applied for workers comp and your claim was denied, it may be because you aren’t technically eligible for benefits.
-There are certain categories of workers that are not allowed to apply for workers comp benefits.
+There are certain categories of workers that are generally excluded from workers’ comp coverage.
 These include:

 - Domestic servants

-If you fall into one of these categories, your only option may be to sue your employer under personal injury.
+Federal employees and railroad workers can pursue compensation for injuries through other means.
+However, if you fall into one of the other categories, your only option may be to sue your employer for personal injury.